Blog · Review Essay · Last reviewed June 25, 2026

 The Book

 The Smart Enough City: Putting Technology in Its Place to Reclaim Our Urban Future was published by the MIT Press in 2019, with a paperback edition in 2020.
-MIT Press lists the book in its Strong Ideas series and describes it as an argument for using technology to promote democracy and equity without treating technology as an end in itself.
+MIT Press lists the book in its Ideas series and describes it as an argument for using technology to promote democracy and equity without treating technology as an end in itself.
+The open-access edition was made available through MIT Press and MIT Libraries support.

 That structure matters.
 Green is not simply warning that sensors can surveil or algorithms can discriminate.
 He is arguing that the category "smart city" often starts in the wrong place.
 It asks what technology can do for the city before asking what the city owes its residents.